quark-engine/quark-script/CWE-78/README.md

-Detect CWE-88 in Android Application (Vuldroid.apk )
+Detect CWE-78 in Android Application (Vuldroid.apk )
 -----------------------------------------------------------------------
-This scenario seeks to find **Improper Neutralization of Argument Delimiters in a Command**.
-See [CWE-88](https://cwe.mitre.org/data/definitions/88.html) for more details.
+This scenario seeks to find **Improper Neutralization of Special Elements used in an OS Command**.
+See [CWE-78](https://cwe.mitre.org/data/definitions/78.html) for more details.

 Let’s use this [APK](https://github.com/jaiswalakshansh/Vuldroid) and the above APIs to show how the Quark script finds this vulnerability.